 Taxis in Morocco are a very popular and affordable way to commute daily inside and between cities.
-Taxi prices are low, and this transport is more convenient than overcrowded public buses, that often go without a schedule, and don’t have air conditioning.
+Taxi prices are low, and this transport is more convenient than overcrowded public buses, which often go without a schedule and don’t have air conditioning.
 However, if you don’t know the basic rules of dealing with taxis drivers, the ride can cost a fortune.

 Types of taxis in Morocco

-Grand taxi can take anywhere inside the city as well as outside the city.
+Grand taxi can take you anywhere inside the city as well as outside the city.
 It can seat up to 6 passengers, 4 in the back seats and two in front next to the driver.
 It is a shared vehicle, and you only pay for your place.
-If you see a big taxi with an empty seat, stop it and ask what direction the driver is going.
+If you see a big taxi with an empty seat, stop it and ask where the driver is going.
 Each big taxi driver has a fixed route to a set destination.
-Often it’s only 5 DH per seat no matter the distance inside Marrakech.
+Often, it’s only 5 DH per seat, no matter the distance inside Marrakech.

 GRAND TAXI FOR BIG CITIES

 Grand taxis are permitted to travel outside of the city limits.
 You can take the big taxi, e.g. from Marrakech to Agadir etc. These taxis can be found only in specific parking places.

 E.g. in Marrakech, for destinations close to the city, like Ourika Valley, Agafay, the taxis are waiting in the Medina, in the parking close to the Kasbah entrance.
 For orientation, find a hotel “Villa Verde”, taxis are in front of it.
 In this link, I added the grand taxi parking coordinates.